PowerShell/PowerShell/README.md

 ### xUnit

 Sadly, `dotnet-test` is not fully supported on Linux, so our xUnit tests do not currently run.
 We may be able to work around this, or get the `dotnet-cli` team to fix their xUnit runner.
 GitHub [issue](https://github.com/dotnet/cli/issues/407).

-### Pester

-While Pester gets deployed and can be invoked, it has an issue asking for confirmation to do anything, and refuses to execute multiple `It` blocks.
-Need to work with upstream PowerShell teams to solve this.

 ### Remoting